The Shark Vertex AZ2002 is the latest addition to their upright vacuums and an upgrade to the Shark Apex AZ1002.

 You might also like:- Comparison between Shark Vertex AZ2002 and Shark Navigator ZU561.

-Speaking of performance, they don’t seem to have a significant difference in cleaning carpet and hard floors.
+Speaking of performance, they don’t seem to differ in cleaning carpets and hard floors significantly.

 Due to the soft front roller, they flawlessly pick up any size of debris from hard floors without scattering them like a bristle roller.

 Also, the soft roller is adept at picking stuck fine dust and giving the hard floors a polished look.

 The PowerFins roller shows a marginally better deep cleaning performance on carpet than the bristle roller in Apex.
 The Apex has the same pickup ability as the Vertex for general carpet cleaning.

 The Vertex shows excellent performance on crevices, and it picks up everything in a single pass.

 Note: The Shark Rotator NV752 is more powerful at deep cleaning carpets than the Vertex AZ2002 or Apex AZ1002.

 The Silicone Fins in Vertex are more effective at removing long hair wraps than the Shark Apex.